DUNE-DAQ/lbrulibs/docs/README.md

 ## Building

-For the readout dependencies, only the DUNEdaq packages are required.
+For dependencies, only what is included in the DUNEdaq working environment is required.

-To use the ND-LAr data generator you will need python packages:
-- larpix-control - tested on version 3.6.0
-- pyzmq - tested on version 18.1.1

 ## ND-LAr: Examples with PACMAN data snapshots
 In one terminal, launch a fake pacman emulation by navigating to the test folder and running: